gravitational/teleport/docs/4.2/admin-guide.md

 section below uses the `dir` backend as an example. `dir` backend uses the local filesystem of an auth server using the configurable `data_dir` directory.

-For highly available (HA) configuration users can refer to [DynamoDB](#using-dynamodb) or [etcd](#using-etcd) chapters on how to configure the SSH events and recorded sessions to be stored on network storage.
+For highly available (HA) configuration, users can refer to our [DynamoDB](#using-dynamodb) or [etcd](#using-etcd) chapters on how to configure the SSH events and recorded sessions to be stored on network storage.
 It is even possible to store the audit log in multiple places at the same time, see